AmjustGettingStarted/java-daily-practice/daily-notes/Topics-Covered/9-7-25 Exception Handling.md

 - **Exception Handling using Throw and Throws**
   Learned how to explicitly throw exceptions with `throw` and declare exception expectations using `throws`.

+- **Multiple Exceptions **
+  Learned how to  throw multiple  exceptions in `same class` and how to use `multiple Catch Blocks` in the same class.

 ---

 ## ✨ Highlights & Insights